Occupational Therapy Accelerated Program at Messiah University

 - Minimum cumulative GPA of 3.0 (Grades of A or B in all high school science and math courses)

-- High school students must apply to Messiah College by Jan.
+- High school students must apply to Messiah University by Jan.
 15

 National Board of Certification Exam